LEAF-BoiseState/leaf-group-handbook/docs/6-data-management.md

 ## Preferred Data Repositories

-* CUAHSI HydroShare (National Science Foundation supported projects)
+* [CUAHSI HydroShare](https://www.hydroshare.org/): Use for National Science Foundation supported projects and for unfunded research.
-* DOE ESS-DIVE (Department of Energy supported projects)
+* [DOE ESS-DIVE](https://ess-dive.lbl.gov/): Use for Department of Energy supported projects.
+* [zenodo](https://zenodo.org/): Use for datasets that are not appropriate for either HydroShare or ESS-DIVE (this should be rare).